Simon-N-Thornton/Roth-Touchline/README.md

 Source: https://www.roth-uk.com/support/software-and-firmware-updates

 The "Roth.tcr" file contains a list of the (potential) API calls that can be used with readVal.cgi and writeVal.cgi calls.
-Not all of these are actually present in the Touchline build and return a 404 error when called.
+Not all of these are implemented in the Touchline build and the unimplemented ones return a 404 error when called.

 ```
 CD.reset;CD.reset; ; ; ; ; ; ; ; ; ;